zephirworks/curry-powder/README.md

 * `$treesaver-line-height`  The `line-height` to use for Treesaver content.
 Defaults to 24px.

-Chrome macros
+Chrome module
 -------------

 These macros aid in setting up [chromes](https://github.com/Treesaver/treesaver/wiki/Chrome).
-In the current release none of these macros is called automatically; you need to call one of them explicitly.
-This may change in the future.
+The following macro is always loaded:

-* `treesaver-chrome-size($width: 480px)`
+* `treesaver-chrome-size()`

-Generates styles that make sure that "normal" chromes are only used on devices bigger than the given width (480px by default), and small chromes are used on smaller devices.
+Generates styles that make sure that "normal" chromes are only used on devices bigger than the given width (configured with `$treesaver-chrome-maximum-mobile-width`, 480px by default), and small chromes are used on smaller devices.

 To take advantage of this feature, your resources file must use the `small`